horstjens/internationalopenmagazine/content/podcast/2016-04-19-internationalopenpodcast_episode_005.md

   * <nc-ts>0:01:00</nc-ts> Derek referencing [our trip to Maker Fair Rome 2015](http://internationalopenmagazine.org/2015-10-27-makerfairerome.html)
   * <nc-ts>0:01:45</nc-ts> What Derek does in Moscow
   * <nc-ts>0:51:48</nc-ts> Moscow, last day:  Horst and Derek chatting about the international education fair Moscow, [his talk about teaching with open source](https://goo.gl/KAUw3P), wild speculation why russian ladys are so beautiful, [Soviet arcarde game Museum](http://www.15kop.ru/en/) and Horst's impression about Moscow
-  * <nc-ts>1:36:05</nc-ts> Interview: Pavel asking Horst about the situation of FOSS (free and open source Software) in Austria
+  * <nc-ts>1:36:05</nc-ts> Interview: Pavel asking Horst about the situation of FOSS (free and open source Software) in Austria.
+Warning: loud background noise!
   * <nc-ts>2:09:13</nc-ts> Inverview: Horst asking Pavel about situation of FOSS in Russia, especially goverments and schools.
-See full transcript below:
+See full transcript below: Warning: loude background noise at the start, less background noise later